Full Recovery from Point Values: an Optimal Algorithm for Chebyshev Approximability Prior: Concluding remarks

 where the last step made use of the fact that the signs of $M_{S_k}^{-1} b(x)$ do not change throughout the interval $[x^{(k-1)},x^{(k)}]$.
 Of course, the practicality of the recipe stemming from \eqref{AlgoMu} depends on the ability to compute the maxima of functions from $\cV$.
 This task can be efficiently performed in Chebfun \cite{chebfun}, an open-source {\sc matlab} package for numerical computations with functions.
 This feature, together with the easy handling of piecewise functions, explains why Chebfun was preferred for the implementation of Algorithm \ref{Algo} in the reproducible file accompanying this note (available on the author's webpage).
-Furthermore, if $\cV$ is a space of trigonometric or algebraic polynomials, then the maximum on a subinterval of a function from $\cV$ can be computed via semidefinite programming, as explained in \cite{FouPow}, see Theorem 3.1 in particular.
+Furthermore, if $\cV$ is a space of trigonometric or algebraic polynomials, then the maximum on a subinterval of a function from $\cV$ can be computed via semidefinite programming, as explained in \cite{FouPow}, see Theorem 3.1 in particular. \paragraph{Best choice of evaluation points.} Throughout this note, the points $x^{(1)},\ldots,x^{(m)}$ were prescribed.
+If one could select them freely, one would naturally want to do so in a way that makes the minimal worst-case error as small as possible.
+According to the previous considerations, this amounts to minimizing over all pointsets ${\bm X}_m$ of size $m$ the ratio $\rho_{\cV, {\bm X}_m}$ introduced in \eqref{Ratio}.
+This is bound to be a difficult problem, as it is unresolved even for $m=n$ and $\cV = \cP_n$.
+Indeed, it is not hard to see that $\rho_{\cP_n, {\bm X}_n}$ coincides with the $L_\infty$-operator norm of the interpolation operator at ${\bm X}_n = \{x^{(1)},\ldots,x^{(n)}\}$, aka the Lebesgue constant.
+Pointsets with nearly optimal Lebesgue constant are known explicitly, but pointsets with genuinely optimal Lebesgue constant are not, even though they have been characterized a long time ago, see \cite{deBPin,Kil}. \paragraph{Other observation functionals.} The $\ell_1$-minimizations at the heart of Algorithm \ref{Algo} appear thanks to the presence of point evaluations.
+The situation becomes more complicated if arbitrary observation functionals were involved.
+Nonetheless, if one had the freedom to use any observation functionals, it would be natural to wonder about the power of point evaluations: is the minimal worst-case error much smaller with unrestricted functionals than with point evaluations only?
+No attempts were made to answer this question in the context of this note, but some recent advances are worth pointing out in a related context where the recovery performance is assessed via the $L_2$-norm rather than the uniform norm in \eqref{GWCE}, see e.g. \cite{DKU} and the references therein.